VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 STX developers need to have a solid solution for multiple OSes where they want to deploy STX solution on either RPMs based or DEBs based OSes.
-The current STX build system only supports the build of a distro based on CentOS and RPMs, this specification is written to create a methodology that covers not only CentOS RPMs but also Ubuntu based distros based on deb files.
+The current STX build system only supports the build of a distro based on CentOS and RPMs, this specification is written to create a methodology that covers not only the CentOS RPMs but also a Ubuntu distro based on deb files.

 Use Cases
 =========